abliss/autoescrow/README.md

 /redeem:

 {
-    gameHeader: {gameHeader as above},
-    evaluator: "an evaluator which matches the sha1 in the gameHeader",
+    gameHeader: "gameHeader in a form which hashes correctly"
     warrant: {warrant as above},
-    turnChain: [a terminal turnChain]
+    gameState: [a terminal signedGameState]
 }

 (TODO: maybe we will allow references to these objects, but for now they must all be included)